 - Online course for hands-on application

-- On the job observations, as time is scheduled or permitted
+- On-the-job observations, as time is scheduled or permitted

 - Quizzes to assess learning retention

-The onboarding is divided into four main segments, which are (1) HR Onboarding, which includes the collection of new hire paperwork and a benefits review, (2) Corporate Onboarding, which is a full day session covering a company overview, mission, history, and other internal programs and core processes, (3) HRSS Orientation, which provides an overview of HRSS, how each department interacts, and guidance on resources and processes, and (4) Functional Training.
+The onboarding is divided into four main segments, which are (1) HR Onboarding, which includes the collection of new hire paperwork and a benefits review, and (2) Corporate Onboarding, which is a full day session covering a company overview, mission, history, and other internal programs and core processes, (3) HRSS Orientation, which provides an overview of HRSS, how each department interacts, and guidance on resources and processes, and (4) Functional Training.

-Developing an effective onboarding course curriculum, and then keeping it well maintained, is a common challenge for companies in general, and our feature company has develop a curriculum cycle to address this issue.
+Developing an effective onboarding course curriculum, and then keeping it well maintained, is a common challenge for companies in general, and our feature company has developed a curriculum cycle to address this issue.
 It is structured as follows: